mo-pr/SaferFire-2.0/ProjectProposal.md

 ## Project Objectives and System Concepts
 - **Complete makeover of the existing Backend**
   - There was no separation between frontend and backend.
-It would be nearly to impossible to implement our new ideas because the     code was written sloppy and there are many bugs.
+It would be nearly impossible to implement our new ideas because the     code was written sloppy and there are many bugs.
 - **Changing the design to a responsive design**
-  - Currently the design is getting warped on devices with an display size that is not matching our test device
+  - Currently the design is getting warped on devices with an display size, that is not matching our test device
 - **Push Notifications**
-  - When an alarm goes off you should get a notification on your smartphone.
+  - When an alarm goes off, you should get a notification on your smartphone.
 - **Automated Statistics, Heatmaps**
   - The old statistic was only filled with demo data.
 In the new version we want to save the data from our app and make           statics from them.
-An example would be a heatmap where regions with the most operation mission get highlighted.
+An example would be a heatmap, where regions with the most operation mission get highlighted.
 - **Licence plate query**
   - It should be possible to make a query to the existing state database with our app
 - **Rescue sheets**
 - **Expanding from Upper Austria to Austria**
-  - Currently we are only using the Fire Department API for Upper Austria.
+  - Currently we are only using the "Fire Department API" for Upper Austria.
 In the future it should be possible to have access to       all of the departments in Austria.
 - **appointment calendar and news display**
   - Possibility to view and enter dates and news of his fire brigade